.io: History

+Future

+In October 2024, the United Kingdom announced that it would eventually cede the British Indian Ocean Territory to Mauritius, while maintaining the military base on Diego Garcia via an initial 99-year lease.
+After the transfer, current IANA rules may require the .io domain to be phased out, which would take at least 5 years.
+This depends on whether IO is removed from the ISO 3166-1 standard.
+Historically, some exceptions have been granted, as was the case for .su.
+On 22 May 2025, an agreement was signed that will cause the British Indian Ocean Territory to be handed over to Mauritius once it enters into force.

 Registration and restrictions

 Individuals and organisations are allowed to register .io domains.

 Labels for .io domains may only contain alphanumeric characters and hyphens, and must be between 3 and 63 characters long.
 Domain names cannot begin or end with a hyphen symbol, and may not contain two consecutive hyphens.
 The entire domain name may not contain more than 253 characters.

 Applicants for the registration of .io domains do not need to be registered or established in the British Indian Ocean Territory.
 Third-level domains, such as "xyz.com.io", can only be registered by an inhabitant of the area.
 (Since there are no legal, permanent inhabitants of the British Indian Ocean Territory, theoretically no third-level domains will be registered.)
 Any second-level domains used by NIC.IO and top-level domains cannot be used as a third-level domain.
 For example, the domains "com.com.io", "org.com.io", and "biz.com.io" are all restricted.

 Domain names in .io may not be used, "for any purpose that is sexual or pornographic or that is against the statutory laws of any nation."
 If this requirement is breached, "NIC.IO reserves the right to immediately deactivate the offending registration."